jhotmann/node-passgen-cli/README.md

 4. Type `passgen -s` and hit enter to launch the setup process.
 If you haven't used passgen before a random salt will have been generated for you.
 Replace this salt with your own if you've already used passgen elsewhere.
 5. Done.
 You can now generate passwords.

+If you would like to add a prompt window for PassGen to OSX's Automator follow [the instructions here](instructions/MacAutomator.md).

 ## Links to Dependencies
 - Base91 https://github.com/mscdex/base91.js
 - Skein hash https://github.com/drostie/sha3-js